Table of contentsClick link to navigate to the desired location

 - error messages on the dashboard (in some cars, the same indicator lights up, or "Check Engine").

-How to check the glow plugs?
+How to check glow plugs?

 Should all plugs be replaced at once?